ssvlabs/ssv-spec/p2p/README.md

   ```
 </details>

-A successful response message usually includes a list of results and the corresponding message type and identifier:
+A successful response message usually includes a list of results in `data` field:
 ```
 {
   "protocol": "<protocol>",
-  "identifier": "..."
   "data": [ ... ],
   "statusCode": 0,
 }
 ```

-An error response includes an error string (as bytes) in the `data` field, plus the corresponding `status code`:
+An error response has an empty `data` field, and the `statusCode` field
+contains the actual error code (see protobuf enum above):
 ```
 {
   "protocol": "<protocol>",
-  "identifier": "..."
   "data": [],
   "statusCode": 1, // not found
 }